MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 The wait-and-retry mechanism must keep track if a user has consented to the required scopes.
 If an API call that includes an OBO request fails with the above errors, but the user has already consented, avoid showing the consent prompt to the user.
 Instead, wait for some time before retrying the API call.
 Usually, Microsoft Entra ID sends the consent within three to five seconds.
 In one of our [sample applications](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/8f266c33608d6d7b4cf89c81779ccf49e7664c1e/samples/bot-tab-conversations/csharp/Source/ConversationalTabs.Web/ClientApp/src/utils/UtilsFunctions.ts#LL8C1-L8C1), we retry up to three times with double the wait time between each retry, starting at a one-second wait.

-If after three to five attempts the OBO flow still fails, the user might not have consented to all the required scopes, and you may have to prompt them to consent again.
+If after three to five attempts the OBO flow still fails, the user might not have consented to all the required scopes, and you might have to prompt them to consent again.

 This approach helps reduce the possibility of user being prompted for consent more than once.